InteractiveDataVis/Interactive-Data-Vis-Spring2023/3_3_time_series/README.md

 Once your local serve is up and reacting to code changes, you're ready to begin working on your tutorial assignment.
 As you're building, don't forget you can always reference the [class code branch](https://github.com/InteractiveDataVis/Interactive-Data-Vis-Fall2021/tree/class/) or the [demo code branch](https://github.com/InteractiveDataVis/Interactive-Data-Vis-Fall2021/tree/demo/) for additional context.

-## Week 4 Assignment:
+##  Assignment:

 - [ ] Implement your own line chart _with a different dataset_ than the one used in our demo.

-- [ ] Turn this line chart into an [area chart](https://github.com/d3/d3-shape#areas). **Tip**: Think first about how that would be drawn on the screen.
-What are you creating on the svg?
-This requires referencing the d3 documention to understand the similarities and differences between the area function generator and the line function generator.
+It can be the same dataset that you leveraged in section 2.

+- [ ] Add dots (`<circle>`) at each data point on your line.
+These dots should have an enter and update transition, similar to how we implemented transitions in the previous tutorial ([section 3 tutorial 2](../3_2_distributions/README.md)).

 - [ ] Make intentional design decisions -- colors, sizes, axes, transitions, etc. should illustrate something interesting about or relevant to your data.

-- [ ] Post your code and deployed links to the Tutorial 4 post on the Commons.

 **BONUS:**

-- [ ] Turn this single line chart into a multi-line chart, either with this data or with your own.

 - [ ] Add hover activity to your path line or circles.
 Try doing this only with javascript `.on("mouseover", ...)`, before resorting to the css method, `:hover`.
 Consider adding text annotations on hover, a moving tooltip/info box, or maybe to highlight key events.

 ## Deploy + Submit

 Once you've completed the assignment, use the Github workflow to deploy your work to **your fork** of the course repository.
 Post the following as a comment to the appropriate post on the [commons site](https://data73200fall2021.commons.gc.cuny.edu/):
-1. a link to your commited code repository (your link will look something like: `https://github.com/[YOUR_USERNAME]/Interactive-Data-Vis-Fall2021/[TUTORIAL_PATH]/`)
+1. a link to your committed code repository (your link will look something like: `https://github.com/[YOUR_USERNAME]/Interactive-Data-Vis-Fall2021/[TUTORIAL_PATH]/`)
 2. a link to your deployed example (your link will look something like: `https://[YOUR_USERNAME].github.io/Interactive-Data-Vis-Fall2021/[TUTORIAL_PATH]/`)